Pulover/PuloversMacroCreator/Documentation/Export.md

 ## Introduction

-Exports selected Macros to a working AutoHotkey Script file (*.ahk).
+Exports selected Macros to a working AutoHotkey Script file (*.ahk), optionally converting the script to an executable (EXE) file (requires the latest version of [AutoHotkey](https://autohotkey.com/) installed).

 ## Macros